Manjil246/portfolio-website/README.md

-# Personal Portfolio - Vite + TypeScript + React ⚡️
+# Manjil Dhungana - Full Stack Developer Portfolio ⚡️

-A modern, responsive portfolio website built with Vite, TypeScript, React, Tailwind CSS, and shadcn/ui components.
+A modern, responsive portfolio website showcasing my work as a Full Stack Developer.
+Built with Vite, TypeScript, React, Tailwind CSS, and shadcn/ui components with a premium dark theme and coding aesthetic.

 ## 🚀 Features